Initial boundary value problem for 1D scalar balance laws with strictly convex flux: Introduction and main results

-Next, we described our solution by constructing the generalised characteristic which is the usual way for the classical solution.
-For this we need to introduce different types of characteristics triangles with an apex $(x,t), x>0, t>0,$ depending on whether $A(x,t)<B(x,t), A(x,t)>B(x,t)$ or $A(x,t)=B(x,t).$ More precisely, we construct a curve $\mathcal{X}(t)$ such that $\mathcal{\dot X}(t)=f^{\prime}(u(\mathcal{X}(t),t)).$ This may be useful while studying the structure of solution for the initial boundary value problem and balance laws with discontinuous flux which will be our next goal of research.
+A more rigorous statement is presented in the \cref{thm4.1} on \cref{section 4}, which says that the solution would satisfy the Rankine-Hugoniot condition along the discontinuity curve.
+The construction of such generalized characteristics may be useful while studying the structure of the solution to the initial boundary value problem for \eqref{equation 1} and balance laws with discontinuous flux, which will be our next goal of research.

-We finish this section by giving two examples: the first example shows that minimization can not be taken over all $h$-curves joining any point $(x, t)$ and $(y,0)$ for a balance laws, as the $h$-curve joining these points may leave the domain $Q$-the quarter plane.\\ The second example demonstrates that the minimization may be achieved by a curve which is of countably many pieces of $h$-curves.